Brive-la-Gaillarde

 Brive-la-Gaillarde (/fr/; Limousin dialect of Briva la Galharda), commonly known as simply Brive, is a commune of France.
 It is a sub-prefecture and the largest city of the Corrèze department.
-It has around 46,000 inhabitants, while the population of the agglomeration was 75,579 in 2019.
+It has around 47,000 inhabitants, while the population of the agglomeration was 76,456 in 2022.

-Although it is by far the biggest commune in Corrèze, the capital is Tulle.
+Although it is by far the biggest commune in Corrèze, the prefecture is Tulle.
 In French popular culture, the town is associated with a song by Georges Brassens.

 History

 Even though the inhabitants settled around the 1st century, the city only started to grow much later.
 From around the 5th century onwards, the original city began to develop around a church dedicated to Saint-Martin-l'Espagnol.
 During the 12th century walls were built around the city and during the Hundred Years' War a second wall was built.
 These fortifications no longer exist and have been replaced by boulevards.
 The Hôtel de Ville was commissioned as the Collège des Doctrinaires (College of Doctrinaires) and completed in 1671.

 The commune was named "Brive" until 1919, when it was renamed "Brive-la-Gaillarde".
-The word "Gaillarde" (still used in current French) probably stands for bravery or strength in the city's name, but it can also refer to the city's walls.
+The word "gaillarde" (still used in modern French) probably stands for bravery or strength in the city's name, but it can also refer to the city's walls.
 Brive now extends outside of its original boundaries into Malemort and Ussac.

 During World War II, Brive-la-Gaillarde was a regional capital of the Resistance, acting as a seat of several clandestine information networks and several of the principal resistance movements, including the Armée secrète (or "Secret Army") and the Mouvements Unis de la Résistance (or "United Movements of the Resistance").

+On the evening of june 8, 1944 the vanguard of the 2nd SS Panzer Division *Das Reich* entered Brive, arriving from Noailles.

 Brive-la-Gaillarde was the first city of Occupied France to liberate itself by its own means, on 15 August 1944.
 For this, the city received the "Croix de guerre 1939–1945" military decoration.

 The medieval centre is mainly a commercial district with retail shops and various cafés.
 It is also the location of the city hall, the main police station, and the Labenche museum.
 One notable landmark outside the inner city is the Pont Cardinal, a bridge which used to be a crossing point for travelers from Paris to Toulouse.

+Geography

+Neighboring communes

+The neighbouring communes are Chasteaux, Cosnac, Jugeals-Nazareth, Lissac-sur-Couze, Malemort, Noailles, Saint-Pantaléon-de-Larche and Ussac.

+Climate

+Brive-la-Gaillarde was classified as Cfb, according to the Köppen-Geiger climate classification, for the period 1991-2020, namely a temperate climate with warm summers and no dry season.